GitTejas/GameNest/README.md

 Form validation with Yup ensures that data integrity is maintained on both the frontend and backend.

 ## Usage
-Add and Manage Video Games: Add new video games with their details.
+Add and Manage Games: Add new video games with their details.
 View and Create Stores: Create new stores and view location and hours of operation Create Listings: Set up listings for video games at different stores, specifying pricing, quantity, and condition.
 Update or remove listings as needed.